triton-inference-server/server/docs/model_repository.rst

 console log will also show the reason for any failures during startup.

 The name of the model directory (model_0 and model_1 in the above example) must match the name of the model specified in the :ref:`model configuration file <section-model-configuration>`, config.pbtxt.
-The model name is used in the :ref:`client API
-<section-client-api>` and :ref:`server API
-<section-inference-server-api>` to identify the model.
-Each model
-directory must have at least one numeric subdirectory.
+The model name is used in the :ref:`client API <section-client-api>` and :ref:`server API <section-http-and-grpc-api>` to identify the model.
+Each model directory must have at least one numeric subdirectory.
 Each of these subdirectories holds a version of the model with the version number corresponding to the directory name.

 For more information about how the model versions are handled by the server see :ref:`section-model-versions`.
 Within each version